kamranbekirovyz/versionarte/README.md

 Each platform contains two objects:

-- `version`: Information about the minimum and latest versions of the app:
+- `version`: <!-- Information about the minimum and latest versions of the app: -->
     - `minimum`: The minimum version of the app that users can use.
     - `latest`: The latest version of the app that is available.
-- `status`: Information about the availability of the app:
+- `status`: <!-- Information about the availability of the app: -->
     - `active`: A boolean that indicates whether the app is currently active or not.
-    - `message`: A map that contains the maintenance messages for different languages.
-The keys of the map represent the language codes (e.g., "en" for English, "es" for Spanish), and the values represent the corresponding message in that language.
-If the app is not in maintenance mode, this field may be empty or set to `null`.
+    - `message`: A map that contains the messages for different languages to be displayed to the user when app is inactive.
+The keys of the map represent the language codes (e.g., "en" for English, "es" for Spanish), and the values represent the message in that language.

 ## 🐞 Bugs/Requests